-And right now, the common risks of loneliness are definitely more amplified by the stress of subsistence encountered during a pandemic.
+And right now, the common risks of loneliness are definitely more amplified by the stress of subsistence encountered since the pandemic started.
 For individuals who are social distancing right now, there's a high risk that they're going to become extra anxious, much more depressed, which is going to have longer-term consequences, according to Rima Styra, an associate professor at the University of Toronto.

 While some individuals are finding ways to be creative amid the pandemic, millions of Americans persist in a state of utmost uncertainty, unsure about when, if ever, they can resume their ordinary lives.
 That can take a big psychological toll on people's mental health.